 There are a number reasons for you to make a Will and we would advise that you make one as soon as you can.
 If you die without a Will the rules of intestacy will be applied to your estate and your assets will be divided for you.
-See below for a list of benefits to making a Will:
+Some benefits include…

 Your estate can be left to whom you wish.

 You can decide who carry’s out your wishes.

 If you have any children decisions can be made about who will look after.

 You can outline your wishes regarding funeral arrangements (whether you want to be buried or cremated)